 Some courses may satisfy more than one requirement.
 For example, Hellinistic Ethics could be used to satisfy either the Ancient European requirement or the Ethics/Political requirement.
 No such course can be 'double-counted', however: Five separate courses must be used to satisfy these five requirements.

 Up to two courses from departments other than the Philosophy department may be included among the ten courses required for the Concentration.
-The general rule is that they should be 'philosophy-ish'.
+The general rule is that they should be sufficiently philosophical.
 Courses that are listed on the Philosophy XLIST on Courses@Brown will always count; students can petition for other courses to be counted.
 Courses in other departments may not be counted toward fulfillment of the area requirements.

 Students are also required to take at least one seminar.
 Normally, these courses are the undergraduate seminars numbered 09XX, 1000-level courses numbered 1X9X (e.g., 1195), or graduate seminars numbered in the 2000s.
 (Undergraduates do need the instructor's permission to take 2000-level courses, but seniors especially often do so.)
 Other discussion-based courses can be counted as fufiling the seminar requirement with permission of the instructor and DUS.
 Note that the seminar can also satisfy one of the distribution requirements (whereas a single course cannot satisfy two distribution requirements at the same time).